Biodiversity collections, vital for pandemic preparedness, face drop in specimen deposits

 According to Jocelyn Colella, research affiliate with the University of Kansas Biodiversity Institute and incoming assistant curator of mammals with the KU Natural History Museum, museums act as a kind of decentralized pathogen surveillance network.
-In a recent piece published in Science, Colella and colleagues argue that expanded biodiversity infrastructure will be an essential front line of defense in pandemic preparedness in the wake of COVID-19.
+In a recent piece published in Science Magazine, EcoHealth reframing of disease monitoring, Colella and colleagues argue that expanded biodiversity infrastructure will be an essential front line of defense in pandemic preparedness in the wake of COVID-19.

 “Museum visitors see specimens on display, but hundreds and thousands of others are safely preserved behind the scenes — museum curators are responsible for making sure that those specimens are preserved and available for research going into the future,” she said.
 “Fifty years ago, we weren’t sequencing DNA.
 But now we are — and specimens preserved over decades, or even centuries, can now be used for molecular research.
 We have a couple of liquid nitrogen dewars here at the Biodiversity Institute that hold frozen tissues from all sorts of animals, from all over the world.
 Those tissues can be used to sequence whole genomes to identify how animals are adapting or responding to changing conditions.”